 - Be at least 21 years of age;

 - Present proof of a T.B. test (within last year) showing negative results;

 - Present a copy of a Driving License;

-- Must complete an orientation of the Settlement Home’s program, policies, procedures and rules;
+- Complete an orientation of The Settlement Home’s program, policies, procedures and rules;

-- Must adhere to The Home’s rules, policies, & procedures;
+- Adhere to The Home’s rules, policies and procedures;

-- Must sign a statement agreeing to report abuse and/or neglect.
+- Sign a statement agreeing to report abuse and/or neglect.